daandeey/Task-for-Data-Scientist-Telkom/README.md

 From the csv file that has been created, extract the array and show the image.

 ## How to Run
 Make sure your drum and guitar folder is in right path (in this case: Data folder).
+Install all the dependencies.
 Then, run the python file and a csv file will be built and images will be shown.
 ```
+pip install -r requirements.txt
 python task.py
 ```